vkrishnam/SteeringAngle_BehaviorCloning_P3/README.md

 |---------------------------:|--------------------------:|
 | 4920                       | 18690                     |

-Training this for 3 epochs ends in the following range of loss and accuracy.
+Training this dataset for 3 epochs ends in the following range of loss and accuracy.
 ```
 18690/18690 [==============================] - 102s - loss: 0.0407 - acc: 0.0184 - val_loss: 0.0161 - val_acc: 0.8510
 Epoch 2/3